plutoniumm/cquicc/public/reports/week3-lti.md

 ### Alternate Approaches
 #### QUBO
 The current approach is to do a Quantum Feature Map and then classical optimisation.
-It is also worth approaching the problem where a different angle where we use a classical feature map and then convert that to a QUBO to anneal it
+It is also worth approaching the problem where a different

 /===

-[#1]: Testing ref
+===

+angle where we use a classical feature map and then convert that to a QUBO to anneal it

+## Bibliography
+[1.
+Qiskit contributors.
+(2023).
+Qiskit: An Open-source Framework for Quantum Computing](#ref)

++++/===